-The Baviaanskloof is home to three of the world’s most critical biodiversity areas – the Cape Floristic Region, the Maputaland-Pondoland-Albany hotspot and the Succulent Karoo hotspot.
+The Baviaanskloof is home to three of the world’s most critical biodiversity locations – the Cape Floristic Region, the Maputaland-Pondoland-Albany Hotspot and the Succulent Karoo Hotspot.
 The region is home to a wide variety of plants that don’t occur anywhere else on the planet.
 The Baviaanskloof is comprised of private farms surrounded by the largest wilderness area in South Africa.
-Decades of goat farming has led to massive land degradation.
-If goat farming remains the primary form of income in the area, the land could well become desert.
+Decades of overgrazing from goat farming has led to massive vegetation loss and soil erosion.
+If goat farming remains the primary form of income in the area the land could well become desert.

 The challenge was to find a workable economic model that would support the transition from goat farming to something else that was more sustainable and profitable and that would also restore soil quality, increase the vegetation cover and add to the water table.

 Living Lands had been active in the area for eight years.
 Together with the farmers, they built up a large knowledge-base and developed an in-depth understanding of the challenges and opportunities of restoring the soil.
 They also built strong trust-based relationships with the community.

 The business model we developed with the farmers introduced essential oils as an alternative source of income.
 We started with organic lavandin and rosemary.
 The advantage of these herbs is that they require very little water and they can be farmed on an area 100 times smaller than the area needed for goats.
 The oil is durable and has a high value, so it is well suited for this remote environment.
 The farmers established a landscape company called the “Baviaanskloof Development Company” which processes the essential oils in the landscape.
 Grounded assisted in the establishment of this company and continues to provide managerial and marketing support.